1936 Auckland Rugby League season: Tāmaki (Auckland Māori) representative team

 The Tāmaki team were selected by Ernie Asher.
 Tāmaki played their first match of the season on June 15 against a Waikato Māori side at Te Kohanga.
-They lost 43-30 though there was no significant reporting of the match and no scorers or team lists were published.
+They lost 43–30 though there was no significant reporting of the match and no scorers or team lists were published.
 They then played a match for the Waitangi Shield against Takahiwai (Northland Māori) on July 15.
 The Waitangi Shield had been made by Mr. Harold Walmsley and was originally presented to Hawke's Bay.
 Taranaki Māori won it from them before losing it to Tāmaki who had held it in recent seasons.
 The City Rovers side supplied 4 players to the team.
 City had recruited many Māori players over previous seasons, particularly drawing them from outside Auckland.
 The newly formed Manukau senior side provided an amazing eight players to the side during the course of the season.
 This was due to the influence of Steve Watene who had moved from City Rovers to the Manukau side and been part of the recruiting process of Māori players such as Jack Hemi.
 One very notable inclusion in the side was Ted Brimble.
 Notable for the fact that he was not Māori.
 He was the brother of Walter Brimble and Wilfred Brimble.
 The three brothers had an English father and a Basutu mother, from Africa.

 Waikato Māori v Tāmaki

 A mid week match was played between Waikato Māori and Tāmaki on June 15 at Te Kohanga however no individual scoring was reported.
-The only Tāmaki players named as appearing in the match were L Kawe, Steve Watene, and Lou Brown.
+The only Tāmaki players named as appearing in the match were Len Kawe, Steve Watene, and Lou Brown.
 Jack Hemi was said to have missed the game through his injury sustained playing for Manukau.